invince/YAET/TestPlan.md

 - multiple message can be displayed one by one (for ex, when you change master key and re-encrypt all settings)
 - dev mode has menu
 - prod mode no menu
+- mouse middle-click the title of the tab trigger close of the tab

 ## Package
 - local dev mode ok